 Membership in Professional Association: All students are expected to maintain student membership in the American Association for Respiratory Care (AARC) while in this program.
 Student membership for AARC digital is \$25 per year (to receive all publications online) or AARC digital & print (Receive Respiratory Care in print and all other publications online) is \$40 per year.
-Sign up for student membership on the AARC website at: https://www.aarc.org/aarc-membership/member-services/join-renew/.
+Sign up for student membership on the AARC website at: American Association for Respiratory Care.
 Please submit proof of current membership to the program each year by October 1.
 Membership in the AARC is a vital component of being a professional member of this field.
 Benefits of student membership include access to electronic media, subscriptions to two of the field's primary journals: Respiratory Care and the AARC Times, automatic membership in the New York State Society for Respiratory Care, scholarship information, learning modules, exam prep, job information and discounted admission fees at local, state, and national symposiums.
-Visit the AARC website at: https://www.aarc.org/aarc-membership/member-services/join-renew/.
+Visit the AARC website at: American Association for Respiratory Care.

-Summer Courses: Our curriculum for the beginning of the junior year (first summer session) from the 4th week of June until the middle of August and from the end of the junior year (second summer), from the 4th week of June until middle of the July Module 9.
+Summer Courses: Our curriculum for the beginning of the junior year (first summer session) from the 1st week of June until the middle of August and from the end of the junior year (second summer), from the 4th week of June until middle of July Module 9.
 Students must pay separate fees for these two summer sessions (6 credits for the first summer and 4 credits for the second summer).
 These sessions are not included in either the fall or spring semester tuition bills and are considered separate summer sessions.
 Program curriculum for junior year (first summer session) runs from the 4th week of June until the middle of August and from the end of the junior year (second summer), from the 4th week of June until middle of the July Module 9.
 Students must pay separate fees for these two summer sessions (6 credits for the first summer and 4 credits for the second summer).
 These sessions are not included in either the fall or spring semester tuition bills and are considered separate summer sessions.